icerockdev/moko-units/README.md

 Please see more examples in the [sample directory](sample).

 ## Set Up Locally
-- The [resources directory](resources) contains the `resources` library;
+- The [units directory](units) contains the `units` library;
 - The [gradle-plugin directory](gradle-plugin) contains a gradle plugin with a `MR` class generator;
 - The [sample directory](sample) contains sample apps for Android and iOS; plus the mpp-library connected to the apps;
-- For local testing a library use the `:resources:publishToMavenLocal` gradle task - so that sample apps use the locally published version.
+- For local testing a library use the `:units:publishToMavenLocal` gradle task - so that sample apps use the locally published version.
 - For local testing a plugin use the `:gradle-plugin:publishToMavenLocal` gradle task so that sample apps will use the locally published version.

 ## Contributing